 IREC Standard 01023:2013.
 General Requirements for the Accreditation of Clean Energy Technology Training identifies requirements for the quality systems, resources, personnel, and curriculum by which job-related training in clean energy technologies and practices may be accredited.

 IREC Standard 01024:2013.
 General Requirements for the Certification of Clean Energy Technology Instructors and Master Trainers establishes requirements for the instructional and professional field experience, subject-matter expertise and instructional quality by which instructors and master trainers who conduct training in clean energy technologies and practices may become certified.

-For the accreditation of certificate programs that develop and administer credit or non-credit energy efficiency and renewable energy related programs offered in formal educational institutions and other legal entities.
+For the accreditation of certificate programs that develop and administer credit or non-credit clean energy training/education offered in formal educational institutions and other legal entities.

-IREC’s Job Task Analysis Guidance Document Provides guidance for conformity with IREC Standard 14732:2013, General Requirements for Renewable Energy & Energy Efficiency Certificate Programs and IREC Standard 01023:2013, General Requirements for the Accreditation of Clean Energy Technology Training; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.
+IREC’s Job Task Analysis Guidance Document Provides guidance for conformity with ANSI/IREC Standard 14732-2014, General Requirements for the Accreditation of Clean Energy Certificate Programs and IREC Standard 01023:2013, General Requirements for the Accreditation of Clean Energy Technology Training; in particular, to assist applicant organizations in developing and/or selecting a job task analysis (JTA) from which to form the basis of their curriculum or syllabus.

 IREC Standards Committee